TomCodess/karina-bot/README.md

 ### Ideas for Contribution
 - Suggest new card themes or features.
 - Help with bug fixes or performance improvements.
-- Create guides or resources for new users.

 ---